-There were two notable types of differences between the products: (1) increased cloud-shadow false-positive issues in MCDWD in winter and higher latitudes; and (2) improved surface water detection with
+There were two notable types of differences between the products: (1) increased cloud-shadow false-positive issues in MCDWD in winter and higher latitudes; and (2) improved surface water detection with MCDWD.

-MCDWD.
 These differences stem from the same source: the additional available swath observations in the LANCE product, as discussed above (section 4.1).
 On the one hand, these are useful for allowing additional chances at cloud-free observations, which clearly impacts the ability of the product to more accurately delineate surface water extent.
 On the other hand, this allows more chances for cloud-shadow false-positives to propagate into the product, as was observed in several cases.
-We do plan to adjust the compositing rules in a future release to limit these cloud-shadow false-positives (see section 7.1 below).
+As of Release 1, the compositing rules have been adjusted to mitigate this effect (see section 3.3).
 Table 3 summarizes the differences between the products, including how often increased cloud-shadow false-positives were observed.
 Overall, the LANCE product provided a better product in 26% of cases (14% of flood cases, 37% of non-flood surface water detection).

-Table 3: Summary of qualitative differences between legacy product and MCDWD.
+Table 3: Summary of qualitative differences between MCDWD and legacy product.
 Numbers given as raw numbers and as percent of all events in the class (flood, surface water, or both).
 Cloudy indicates the number of events where clouds completely obscured water observations; the number of "Clear" events is thus simply the total number of events minus cloudy events.
 (Flood events were chosen for legacy product evaluation without regard to availability of clear imagery).
 "Better" indicates qualitative improvement in performance of MCDWD product in delineating water extent; percentages are of "Clear" events.
 CSFP indicates events where an increase in cloud-shadow false-positives in the MCDWD product was noticeable (which generally does not impact the detection of actual flood or surface water that may be present, but it can be distracting and confusing by littering the product with false positives).